Stoicism: The Ancient Remedy to the Modern Age

 “Learning to live with less will create space in your life for the things that truly matter to you.”

 Oftentimes, even if you don’t desire to see something, the web shows it to you anyway.
-You may need to find out today’s weather forecast, but in doing so you’re forced to see a news story about a massacre in Kenya.
+You may need to find out today’s weather forecast, but in doing so you’re forced to see a news story about a massacre.

 Negativity bias, which stems from our need to pay more attention to bad news than good because it constitutes an existential threat, incentivizes people who wish for attention to produce bad news.
 As a result, doom and tragedy can be found everywhere online.